the-irritater/the-irritater/README.md

 ## About

-Data Analyst and Statistics postgraduate focused on building production-grade data systems and intelligent applications.
-Strong grounding in statistical modeling, machine learning, and data engineering workflows.
-Experienced in transforming raw datasets into decision systems using EDA, predictive modeling, and dashboarding.
+Data Analyst and MSc Statistics student with hands-on experience building end-to-end analytics and machine learning systems.
+Strong in converting raw datasets into decision-ready insights using statistical modeling, EDA, and visualization.

+Experience spans government-scale datasets and business problems including churn prediction, A/B testing, NLP classification, and time series forecasting.

-Works across the full product lifecycle – from data acquisition and cleaning to modeling, evaluation, and deployment.
-Comfortable operating in both research and business environments with emphasis on measurable outcomes.
+Works across the full pipeline – data collection, cleaning, modeling, evaluation, and dashboard delivery – with a focus on measurable business impact.

 **Open To**
 - Data Analyst / Data Scientist roles
-- AI / ML Engineering opportunities
+- Machine Learning Engineer opportunities
-- Product analytics and decision science
+- Analytics and product-focused roles

 ---